edHelper.com

 By Jane Runyon

 2 Scientists have been working hard to find answers to these questions.
 One of the solutions to the problem comes from nuclear energy.
 It was found that even the smallest atom of matter has energy stored inside.
 If that energy can be harnessed, large amounts of energy can be produced.
 There is one drawback to producing nuclear energy, however.
 If it is not carefully monitored, it can explode.
 The explosion itself can be very bad.
 The radiation released by the explosion can have even worse effects.
-The radiation can cause cancers in those exposed and even to their children who have not yet been born.
+The radiation can cause cancers in those exposed and even in their children who have not yet been born.

 3 In 1979, a nuclear generating station was producing energy on Three Mile Island near Harrisburg, Pennsylvania.
 The distinctive shape of the cooling towers could be seen for miles around.
 The 25,000 people who lived within a five mile radius of the nuclear plant had been assured that they were in no danger.
-All possible safe guards had been installed in the plant to assure that nothing dangerous would occur.
+All possible safeguards had been installed in the plant to assure that nothing dangerous would occur.
 All of that changed on a crisp March day.

 Paragraphs 4 to 9: